TrellixVulnTeam/hither_U4DF/doc/faq.md

 across environments.
-[kachery](https://github.com/flatironinstitute/kachery) is a content-addressable storage system for files. kachery provides a centralized and universal content store for files and directories, such as those used in hither functions.
-Any file can be retrieved by a universal identifier based on its `sha1` or `md5` hash.
+[kachery](https://github.com/flatironinstitute/kachery) is a content-addressable storage system for files. kachery provides a centralized and universal content store for files and directories, such as those used in hither functions. kachery provides several key features:

+* Any file can be retrieved by a universal identifier based on its `sha1` or `md5` hash, which operates like a [DOI](https://www.doi.org/) for your data files--easy to store and uniquely associated with your input
-The kachery server can be run locally, on a container, on a remote server, or in the cloud.
-Consumers of the file data do not need to make any assumptions about directory structure in order to locate the files needed to rerun a pipeline, and the centralized server allows tools to request file inputs from any environment.
+* The kachery server can be run locally, on a container, on a remote server, or in the cloud
+* Consumers of the file data do not need to make any assumptions about directory structure in order to locate the files needed to rerun a pipeline
+* The centralized server allows tools to request file inputs from any environment

 ### What files are stored in the KACHERY_STORAGE_DIR directory?